-Reprieve is actively investigating the role of European states, including Romania, Poland and Lithuania, in the illegal incarceration and torture of prisoners in the “War on Terror”.
+Reprieve is actively investigating the role of European states, including Romania, Poland and Lithuania, in the illegal incarceration and torture of prisoners in the so-called “war on terror”.

-In an effort to diversify the planes available to it, the US Government sought, as early as 2002, private aircraft which could perform government-related operations under “certificates of convenience” issued by the State Department.
-The operations of one such plane – Gulfstream jet N85VM, managed by Richmor Aviation and owned by Philip Morse, also the owner of Liverpool football club – are copiously divulged in over 1500 pages of documents, which have seen the light of day after Richmor Aviation filed a lawsuit for breach of contract.
-Trial transcripts make clear that some of N85VM’s flights carried prisoners or – in the parlance of Richmor’s owner – “invitees”.
+In an effort to diversify the planes available to it, the US government sought, as early as 2002, private aircraft which could perform government-related operations under “certificates of convenience” issued by the State Department.
+The operations of one such plane – Gulfstream jet N85VM, managed by Richmor Aviation and owned by Philip Morse, also the owner of Liverpool football club – are copiously divulged in over 1500 pages of documents, which only saw the light of day after Richmor Aviation filed a lawsuit for breach of contract.
+Trial transcripts make clear that some of N85VM’s flights carried prisoners or – to use Richmor’s owner’s word – “invitees”.
 Others took US government agents to Guantanamo Bay.
 Bundles of invoices reveal previously unseen insights into flights which can be connected with the rendition of Abu Omar as well as those of “high value detainees” Abd al-Rahim al-Nashiri and Hambali.
-Background on Szymany prison in Poland A former Soviet-era military compound, Szymany is the biggest CIA jail in Poland, and has been described as the main base for CIA interrogations in Europe.
-Used to interrogate High Value Detainees, the prison was located next to the headquarters of Polish intelligence in north east Poland, near the border with Lithuania.
-It was at this site, said Dick Marty, that CIA ‘enhanced methods’ of interrogation, such as extreme sleep deprivation and waterboarding were used.
+A former Soviet-era military compound, Szymany is the biggest CIA jail in Poland, and has been described as the main base for CIA interrogations in Europe.
+Used to interrogate “high value detainees”, the prison was located next to the Polish intelligence headquarters in the north east of the country, near the border with Lithuania.
+It was at this site, said Dick Marty, that CIA-devised “enhanced methods” of interrogation, such as extreme sleep deprivation and waterboarding, were used.
 The prison operated between 2002 and 2003.

-Mihail Kogălniceanu has been used as an airbase by the US military since 2002 in connection with operations in Iraq and Afghanistan and has further served as a location for the CIA to interrogate Iraqi and Afghani captives.
+Mihail Kogălniceanu airbase in Romania has been used by the US military since 2002 in connection with operations in Iraq and Afghanistan and has further served as a location for the CIA to interrogate Iraqi and Afghani captives.
 It is here that Dick Marty reported detainees were subjected “to interrogation techniques tantamount to torture” and “a permissive attitude on the part of the Romanian authorities” was underscored.
-Former Presidential Security Adviser Ioan Talpes has said that ex-President Ion Iliescu signed an agreement with the Americans guaranteeing that Romania would secure the perimeter and otherwise not interfere.
-Mihail Kogălniceanu is located in south-east Romania, on the Black Sea Coast, 16 miles north northwest of Constanta.
+Former Presidential Security Adviser Ioan Talpes has said that ex-President Ion Iliescu signed an agreement with the Americans guaranteeing that Romania would secure the perimeter and ignore what went on behind its walls.
+Mihail Kogălniceanu is located in south east Romania, on the Black Sea Coast, 16 miles north west of Constanta.
 The base operated between 2002 and 2005.

 Commenting on today’s questioning of the heads of the UK intelligence agencies by Parliament’s Intelligence and Security Committee, Reprieve’s Strategic Director, Cori Crider said: “Today’s hearing was billed as a grilling, but was nothing more than a damp squib."